Kgratton6/8-bit-CPU/README.md

 - **4 Registers**: The CPU contains four registers for storing data temporarily.
 - **8 ALU Operations**: Supports eight arithmetic and logical operations to handle various computations.
-- **Assembly coding**: Assembly examples.xlsx demonstrates the CPU’s capabilities with assembly code for multiplication and modulo operations, converted into 10-bit instructions.
+- **Assembly coding**: examples.xlsx demonstrates the CPU’s capabilities with assembly code for multiplication and modulo operations, converted into 10-bit instructions.

 ## 📸 Project Screenshots